This is your starting point—anytime you create or copy a Recipe it’s “New.”

 If you want to modify a complex transformation recipe that's currently in production:

-• Create a Draft version of the Active recipe.
+Create a Staging version of the Active recipe.

 This allows safe experimentation while maintaining uninterrupted data processing in production.